Our Guide To Fell Walking: How To Stay Safe On The Fells

 What to Bring:

-You might find walking poles useful is you often suffer from aching knees or a bad back after walking.
+Walking poles - You might find walking poles useful is you often suffer from aching knees or a bad back after walking.
 Using walking poles helps to reduce stress on your knees, as a portion of your body weight is taken by your arms, instead of all of your weight being taken by your legs.
-If you suffer with back pain when walking, then walking poles might also help your posture.
-They can also help you to navigate uneven terrain.
+They can also help you to navigate uneven terrain and are particularly useful downhill.

-It’s always a good idea to bring a torch with you when walking on the fells, even in the summer.
-If the weather conditions change or it gets dark unexpectedly, having a torch with you will help you to find your way back safely.
+Torch - It’s always a good idea to bring a torch with you when walking on the fells, even in the summer.
+If the weather conditions change or it gets dark unexpectedly, having a torch with you will help you find your way back safely.

-You should make sure to bring a first aid kit with you when walking on the fells.
-Hopefully you won’t need it, but in the event of you or a member of your party becoming injured, it’s best to have a few items with you which could help, such as plasters, bandages, painkillers, and antiseptic wipes.
+First aid kit - You should make sure to bring a first aid kit with you when walking on the fells.
+Hopefully you won’t need it, but in the event of you or a member of your party becoming injured, it’s best to have a few items with you that could help, such as plasters, bandages, painkillers, and antiseptic wipes.